Environmental Protection Agency (EPA).

 EPA has evaluated the available toxicity data and considered its validity, completeness, and reliability as well as the relationship of the results of the studies to human risk.
 EPA has also considered available information concerning the variability of the sensitivities of major identifiable subgroups of consumers, including infants and children.

 Rimsulfuron has low acute toxicity by oral, dermal, and inhalation routes of exposure.
-It is a moderate eye irritant and is not a dermal sensitizer.
+It is moderately irritating to the eye, non-irritating to the skin, and is not a skin sensitizer.
 In subchronic and chronic toxicity studies in rats, toxic effects included decreased body weight, decreased body weight gain, increased relative liver and absolute kidney weights, and diuresis.
-At the higher dosage, decreased liver enzymes and bilirubin, fatty change, and hepatocellular hypertrophy were observed.
-In the chronic rat study, decreased body weight gain and increased liver weights were observed.
-At the higher dosage, increased mortality was observed in males.
-In the subchronic study in mice, increased red blood cell (RBC) and hemoglobin, and decreased body weight gain and food efficiency were observed.
+In the subchronic study in mice, increased red blood cell and hemoglobin, and decreased body weight gain and food efficiency were observed.
 In the chronic study in mice, decreased body weight, increased incidences of dilation and cysts in the glandular stomach, and degeneration of the testicular artery and tunica albuginea were observed.
-In the subchronic study in dogs, diuresis was indicated by urinary volume, platelet concentration and kidney weights accompanied by decreased urinary osmolality.
+In the subchronic study in dogs, diuresis was indicated by urinary volume, platelet concentration, and kidney weights accompanied by decreased urinary osmolality.
 In the chronic study in dogs, increased absolute liver and kidney weights, increased seminiferous tubule degeneration, and increased number of spermatid giant cells present in epididymides in males were observed.
-At the higher dosage, decreased mean body weight, decreased body weight gain, as well as increases in serum cholesterol levels, alkaline phosphatase activity, absolute liver, and relative liver and kidney weights were observed.
+In both sexes, decreases in mean body weights and body weight gain, and increases in serum cholesterol levels, alkaline phosphatase activity, absolute liver weight, relative liver, and relative kidney weights were observed.

 In the developmental toxicity study in rats, no toxicity was seen at the highest dose tested.
-In the developmental toxicity study in rabbits, and in the 2-generation reproduction toxicity study in rats, developmental/offspring toxicity was seen in the presence of maternal/systemic toxicity and at similar dose levels.
-There is no quantitative or qualitative evidence of increased susceptibility following pre- and/or postnatal exposures, and there are no concerns or residual uncertainties.
+In the developmental toxicity study in rabbits (in which both maternal and fetal death were observed), and in the 2-generation reproduction toxicity study in rats (in which decreases in body weight gain were observed in both parents and offspring), developmental and offspring effects were seen in the presence of maternal/systemic toxicity at the same dose levels.

-Specific information on the studies received and the nature of the adverse effects caused by rimsulfuron as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in document “Rimsulfuron Human Health Risk Assessment for Proposed Section 3 Uses on Genetically Modified Field Corn and Soybean” , page 28 in docket ID number EPA-HQ-OPP-2009-0004.
+Specific information on the studies received and the nature of the adverse effects caused by rimsulfuron as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in document “Rimsulfuron.
+Human Health Risk Assessment for Proposed Section 3 Use on Acetolactase Synthase (ALS) Tolerant Grain Sorghum” at pp. 27-32 in docket ID number EPA-HQ-OPP-2013-0035.

 C. Exposure Assessment